-The camera uses a Camera Link HS CX4 AOC (active optical cable) data cable.
+The camera uses a Camera Link HS CX4 AOC (active optical cable) or LC optical fiber data cable.

 The command channel is used by the frame grabber to send commands, configuration and programming data to the camera and to receive command responses, status and image data from the camera.
 Data and command transmission are done with CLHS X protocol (64b / 66b) at the default speed of 10 Gbps.